The Ultimate 7-Day Croatia Itinerary: 3 Perfect Routes

 The drive to Split is absolutely beautiful and there are lots of places in Croatia to stop and enjoy along the way, so make sure to spend your day taking advantage of seeing all there is on the Croatian coast.

 Spend the next day taking advantage of all of the great things to do in Split.
-Walk around the UNESCO-listed Diocletian’s Palace, stroll along the seaside promenade, enjoy a glass of Croatian wine at an outdoor cafe, or take a hike up Marjan hill.
+Walk around the UNESCO-listed Diocletian’s Palace, stroll along the seaside promenade, enjoy a glass of Croatian wine at an outdoor cafe, or take a hike up Marjan Hill.

 Where to Stay in Split

-Il Giardino Luxury Rooms & Suites — If you’re looking for a little bit more luxury, then you can’t go wrong with this boutique hotel.
+Il Giardino Luxury Rooms & Suites – If you’re looking for a little bit more luxury, then you can’t go wrong with this boutique hotel.
 They have a number of spacious and comfortable rooms on offer, are located close to both the centre of Split and within walking distance of the beach and have breakfast included and a restaurant on site.
-Click here to see their latest prices

-Tchaikovsky Hostel — This hostel is a great option if you’re travelling solo or on a budget.
+Tchaikovsky Hostel – This hostel is a great option if you’re travelling solo or on a budget.
 They are centrally located, have excellent ratings, and offer both dorm and private rooms.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other options in Split

 Dubrovnik is the premier place to visit in Croatia and the image of its beautiful city walls is what automatically fills people’s imaginations when thinking of this Adriatic country.
-I am going to be honest with you, however.
-Dubrovnik is small, crowded, and noticeably more expensive than anywhere else in the country.
+Keep in mind that Dubrovnik is small, can be very crowded, and is noticeably more expensive than anywhere else in the country.

 Where to Stay in Dubrovnik

 Old Town Hostel — As the name suggests, this boutique hostel is located directly in Dubrovnik’s iconic Old Town.
 It is one of the highest-rated hostels in the city and has both dorm beds and private rooms available.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other options in Dubrovnik